Fritz Fabritius: Early life

-Fabritius first attended military schools in Košice and Hranice, before attending the Theresian Military Academy for secondary school.
-At the academy he received the rank of lieutenant on 18 August 1903 and was transferred to the military.
-He then served in the Uhlan Regiment No. 7 Galicia, and also served twice in brigade officer schools.
-In 1907 he transferred to the reserves after reaching the rank of Rittmaster and moved back to Hermannstadt after marrying Hermine Promper.
-After moving to the reserves, he worked at the Hermannstädter Sparkasse, a credit bank, for 7 years.
+Fabritius first attended military schools in Košice and Hranice, later on attending the Theresian Military Academy for secondary school.
+At the academy, he received the rank of lieutenant on 18 August 1903 and was transferred to the military.
+He then served in the Uhlan Regiment No. 7 Galicia, and twice in brigade officer schools.

+In 1907, he transferred to the reserves after reaching the rank of Rittmaster and moved back to Hermannstadt after marrying Hermine Promper.
+After moving to the reserves, he worked at the Hermannstädter Sparkasse, a credit bank, for seven years.

-In 1912, Fabritius helped founded the "Transylvanian-Saxon Youth Brigade" in order to revive völkisch life.
-In August 1914, Fabritius left his job at the credit bank and returned to active duty in a lancers regiment during the start of World War I, and was then transferred to the dragoons where he was awarded the Militärverdienstmedaille am Bande des Militärverdienstkreuzes two months later.
-In October 1916 he was awarded the Iron Cross in Third Class, alongside being awarded with a "swords" to his Militarverdienstkreuz in February 1917.
+In 1912, Fabritius helped to found the "Transylvanian-Saxon Youth Brigade" in order to revive völkisch life.
+In August 1914, Fabritius left his job at the credit bank and returned to active duty in a lancers regiment at the start of the First World War, and was transferred to the dragoons, where he was awarded the Militärverdienstmedaille am Bande des Militärverdienstkreuzes two months later.

+In October 1916, he was awarded the Iron Cross second class, alongside being awarded a "sword" to his Militarverdienstkreuz in February 1917.
 After he left, he rejoined Hermannstädter Sparkasse and worked closely with his client and confidant Carl Wolff, who shared his opposition to the state of Romania.

-In 1918 he joined the genealogical association Deutscher Roland, which promoted Völkisch nationalism and anti-semitism.
+In 1918, he joined the genealogical association Deutscher Roland, which promoted Völkisch nationalism and anti-semitism.
 Alongside this, in 1921, he became a patron of Schirmherrschaft der deutschen Bauernhochschule, a German farmers' organization.